The club needs over 30 programmes each year, and many of these are provided by club members.

 Click here for a list of dances that you may wish to use as a main feature of your programme - with a walk-through if necessary.
 This list includes some dances which will be new to the Atholl when they appear on your programme

 How to submit a programme

-Simply hand it to Brian on a Tuesday night or send it via the 'Contact Us' facility on this website
+Simply hand it to a club officer or committee member on a Tuesday night or send it via the 'Contact Us' facility on this website